Local Resources

 Advocacy

-- Arc of Ohio: The Arc of Ohio is a statewide membership association made up of people with intellectual and developmental disabilities, their families, friends, interested citizens and professionals in the disability field.
-Together with our individual members and local chapters, we represent more than 330,000 Ohioans with intellectual and developmental disabilities and their families.
-Ohio Law recognizes The Arc of Ohio as the organization to represent families in legislative decisions.
-The mission of The Arc of Ohio is to advocate for human rights, personal dignity and community participation of people with intellectual and developmental disabilities, through legislative and social action, information and education, local chapter support and family involvement.
+- Arc of Ohio: The mission of The Arc of Ohio is to advocate for human rights, personal dignity and community participation of people with intellectual and developmental disabilities, through legislative and social action, information and education, local chapter support and family involvement.

 - Autism Speaks: Autism Speaks is dedicated to promoting solutions, across the spectrum and throughout the life span, for the needs of individuals with autism and their families through advocacy and support; increasing understanding and acceptance of people with autism spectrum disorder; and advancing research into causes and better interventions for autism spectrum disorder and related conditions.

 - Governmental Benefits Planning for Individuals with Developmental Disabilities: Adults with developmental disabilities often qualify for governmental supports such as SSI, Medicaid, Medicare, and other benefits.
 Please watch this Sept.
-22, 2022 Zoom webinar to listen to Trey Bennett of Stark & Knoll explain these benefits, and how to secure them.
-Trey is a wonderful local resource for many of our families!
-Presented by Integrated Community Solutions of Medina, OH - https://www.ics.oh.org.
+22, 2022, Zoom webinar to listen to Trey Bennett of Stark & Knoll County explain these benefits and how to secure them.

 - Tuscarawas County Anti-Human Trafficking Task Force: Child Advocacy Center 330.364.2777.